Tang campaign against the Eastern Turks: Brief attempt to recreate Eastern Turkic Khaganate under Ashina Simo

 In 639, Ashina Jiesheshuai, Ashina Shibobi's brother, attempted to assassinate Taizong.
 Ashina Jiesheshuai was said to live immorally and corruptly; he resented being rebuked by Ashina Shibobi, and in turn falsely accused Ashina Shibobi of treason.
 Taizong disliked Ashina Jiesheshuai for the false accusation and refused to promote him.
-Ashina Jiesheshuai formed a conspiracy with 40-some of his former subordinates and Ashina Hexian'gu (阿史那賀暹鶻), Ashina Shibobi's to kill Taizong.
-On 19 May 639, they hid outside Taizong's palace, intending to charge inside at dawn when the gates opened to allow Li Zhi, the Prince of Jin, to leave.
+Ashina Jiesheshuai formed a conspiracy with 40-some of his former subordinates and Ashina Hexian'gu (阿史那賀暹鶻), to kill Taizong.
+On 19 May 639, they hid outside Taizong's palace, intending to charge inside at dawn when the gates opened to allow Li Zhi, Prince of Jin, to leave.
 However, Li Zhi did not leave early because of strong winds, so Ashina Jiesheshuai attacked the gate rather than risk discovery after dawn.
 Imperial guard commander Sun Wukai (孫武開) led a resolute defence; after killing tens of guardsmen, Ashina Jiesheshuai fled northward on guard horses.
 The conspirators were captured; Ashina Hexian'gu was exiled and the remainder were executed.

 The assassination attempt provoked a change to the policy of Turkic resettlement.
-On 13 August 639, Taizong ordered the resettlement of Eastern Turks and Xiongnu north of the Yellow River between the Great Wall and the Gobi Desert.
-Ashina Simo was created as the Yiminishuqilibi Khan (or Qilibi Khan for short) to govern them.
+On 13 August 639, Taizong ordered the resettlement of the Eastern Turks and Xiongnu north of the Yellow River between the Great Wall and the Gobi Desert.
+Ashina Simo was made Yiminishuqilibi Khan (or Qilibi Khan for short) to govern them.
 The Eastern Turks feared the Xueyantuo and initially refused; Taizong responded by issuing an edict to Yi'nan, delivered by official Guo Siben (郭嗣本), stating:

 Yi'nan was unhappy with the Eastern Turkic Khaganate's reestablishment but signalled compliance.
-The Eastern Turks remained willing to follow Ashina Simo north, and the Khaganate was reestablished as a Tang vassal.
-Taizong also made Ashina Zhong (阿史那忠, Ashina Sunishi's son) and Ashina Nishou (阿史那泥熟) princes to assist Ashina Simo — although, perhaps foreshadowing what would eventually happen, Ashina Zhong was said to miss life in Chang'an so much that he begged all imperial emissaries sent to the Khaganate to intercede to allow him to return to Chang'an, a request that Taizong eventually approved.
-In spring 640, Taizong established a general post near the Khaganate to help defend it.
+The Eastern Turks remained willing to follow Ashina Simo north, and the khaganate was reestablished as a Tang vassal.
+Taizong also made Ashina Zhong (阿史那忠, Ashina Sunishi's son) and Ashina Nishou (阿史那泥熟) princes to assist Ashina Simo – although, perhaps foreshadowing what would eventually happen, Ashina Zhong was said to miss life in Chang'an so much that he begged all imperial emissaries sent to the Eastern Turks to intercede to allow him to return to Chang'an, a request that Taizong eventually approved.
+In spring 640, Taizong established a general post near the khaganate to help defend it.

-In spring 641, Ashina Simo's people finally crossed the Yellow River, and he established his headquarters at Dingxiang.
+In the spring of 641, Ashina Simo's people finally crossed the Yellow River, and he established his headquarters at Dingxiang.
 He was said to have 30,000 households, 40,000 troops, and 90,000 warhorses.
-Ashina Simo requested, and received, permission from Taizong to withdraw south of the Great Wall should the fledgling Khaganate be attacked by the stronger Xueyantuo.
+Ashina Simo requested, and received, permission from Taizong to withdraw south of the Great Wall should the fledgling khaganate be attacked by the stronger Xueyantuo.